aldavis/azSvcBusMultiSub/README.md

-# commando
+# Commando
-Azure Service Bus Topic with multi subscription
+Simple example of using Topics and subscriptions with Azure Service Bus